!

 Male-like black feathers on the right side of an Eastern Towhee

-Female-like brown feathers are the left side of an Eastern Towhee
+Female-like brown feathers on the left side of an Eastern Towhee

-To give you an example of how rare of an experience it is to band a gynandromorph, National Aviary Ornithologist Bob Mulvihill has seen just three in Southwestern Pennsylvania over more than 40 years of research, examining more than 250,000 (yes: more than a QUARTER of a million!) birds!
 “Only when we are privileged to be able to study a large number of birds, such as when we are conducting a bird banding study, do we have an increased chance of encountering an unusual variant,” said Mulvihill.
-“We recognize them as being unusual because we already have handled so many individuals of the species that we can quantify the extent of the normal variation in color or pattern in that species.”
+“We recognize them as being unusual because we have already handled so many individuals of the species that we can quantify the extent of the normal variation in color or pattern in that species.”

 After banding and photographs, the bird was safely released back into its forest habitat!
 Stay tuned for more project discoveries.